National personification

 A national personification is an anthropomorphic personification of a state or the people(s) it inhabits.
 It may appear in political cartoons and propaganda.
+In the first personifications in the Western World, warrior deities or figures symbolizing wisdom were used (for example the goddess Athena in ancient Greece), to indicate the strength and power of the nation.
+Some personifications in the Western world often took the Latin name of the ancient Roman province.
+Examples of this type include Britannia, Germania, Hibernia, Hispania, Lusitania, Helvetia and Polonia.

-Some early personifications in the Western world tended to be national manifestations of the majestic wisdom and war goddess Minerva/Athena, and often took the Latin name of the ancient Roman province.
-Examples of this type include Britannia, Germania, Hibernia, Hispania, Helvetia and Polonia.
 Examples of personifications of the Goddess of Liberty include Marianne, the Statue of Liberty (Liberty Enlightening the World), and many examples of United States coinage.
-Another ancient model was Roma, a female deity who personified the city of Rome and more broadly, the Roman state, and who was revived in the 20th Century as the personification of Mussolini's "New Roman Empire".
+Another ancient model was Roma, a female deity who personified the city of Rome and her dominion over the territories of the Roman Empire.
+Roma was probably favoured by Rome's high-status Imperial representatives abroad, rather than the Roman populace at large.
+In Rome, the Emperor Hadrian built and dedicated a gigantic temple to her as Roma Aeterna ("Eternal Rome"), and to Venus Felix, ("Venus the Bringer of Good Fortune"), emphasising the sacred, universal and eternal nature of the empire.
 Examples of representations of the everyman or citizenry in addition to the nation itself are Deutscher Michel, John Bull and Uncle Sam.